SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extension declarations can add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.
-Extension declarations can't add class inheritance to an existing class, and therefore the you can specify only a list of protocols after the *type name* and colon.
+Extension declarations can't add class inheritance to an existing class, and therefore you can specify only a list of protocols after the *type name* and colon.

 Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.